 a.k.a.
 "But I thought European broadcasters don't have call signs!"

 list shows all last known and/or currently valid call signs issued to

 the world's radio broadcast stations.
 The emphasis is on countries that

 traditionally have not had their call signs published.
 It is not meant

-to be a comprehensive list of all operating stations.
+to be a comprehensive list of all operating and defunct stations.
 For countries

 whose call sign lists are ubiquitous, only a small sample of call signs

 are included and users are directed to noted websites or publications